 In addition to preserving modesty around some family members, it can do quite the opposite with other family members and house guests—the modern robe is frequently part of getting sexy for sex!
 In this iteration, the bathrobe is often made of satin or silk, luxurious fabrics that indicate a special time is soon to come.

-Today’s bathrobes are made in lightweight materials like cotton or chenille, medium-weight materials like kashwere (my absolute favorite!) or fleece, and heavier weight bamboo and terry cloth.
+Today’s bathrobes are made in lightweight materials like cotton or chenille, medium-weight materials like kashwere Oprah’s favorite bathrobe material!) or fleece, and heavier weight bamboo and terry cloth.

 Almost always these bathrobes are manufactured in a factory, which is only worth mentioning because this fact stands in stark contrast to how the kimono is made.